robsloetjes/wordclock/docs/software.rst

 4. You now can change the yellow value of the clock using the back and forward button.
 At default the led color in RGB is 255,255,50 but you can change the 50 to the desired type of white to yellow.
 Push the OK button when ready.
 The clock wil turn off for 2 seconds and then show the time in the new color.

 When you pull the plug of the power supply, the RTC will keep track of the time using the CR2032 battery.
 Once power is restored, the correct time should show up.

+To compensate for daylight saving time, push the back or forward button once to change the current time by one hour.